sparkgene/AlexaPi/README.md

 * An SD Card with a fresh install of Raspbian (tested against build 2015-11-21 Jessie)
 * An External Speaker with 3.5mm Jack
 * A USB Sound Dongle and Microphone
-* A push to make button connected between GPIO 18 and GND
-* (Optionally) A Dual colour LED (or 2 signle LEDs) Connected to GPIO 24 & 25

 Next you need to obtain a set of credentials from Amazon to use the Alexa Voice service, login at http://developer.amazon.com and Goto Alexa then Alexa Voice Service